Are Ketogenic Diets Harmful for Women?

 B Vitamins (especially during the luteal phase, week 4 of your cycle)

 Supplementing with compounds that help modulate the stress response outside of the nutrients listed above may also be beneficial.
-Two of my most commonly used recommendations include rhodiola and asian ginseng, in addition to L-theanine.
+Two of my most commonly used recommendations include rhodiola, in addition to L-theanine.

 4. Avoid High Levels of Caloric Deprivation